Marko Gudurić: Memphis Grizzlies (2019–2020)

-On July 31, 2019, Gudurić signed a multi-year contract with the Memphis Grizzlies.
+On July 31, 2019, Gudurić signed a multi-year contract with the Memphis Grizzlies of the NBA.
 On October 23, 2019, Gudurić made his debut in NBA, coming off from the bench in a 101–120 loss to the Miami Heat with nine points, two rebounds and two assists.
 On January 30, 2020, Gudurić was suspended for one game without pay for leaving the bench during an altercation between the Grizzlies and the New York Knicks.
+During the 2019–20 season, he appeared in 44 regular season games, averaging 3.9 points, 1.7 rebounds and 1 assist on 39.5% shooting from the field.

-On December 15, the Grizzlies waived him.
+He did not appear in a single game during the 2020–21 regular season.
+On December 15, 2020, the Grizzlies waived him.

-Return to Fenerbahçe (2020–present)
+Return to Fenerbahçe (2020–2025)

 On December 18, 2020, Gudurić signed a contract with Fenerbahçe Beko until the end of the 2022–23 season.
 On March 4, 2023, he officially renewed his contract through 2026.

+On May 25, 2025, Gudurić helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
+He helped the team defeat the defending champions Panathinaikos in the semi-final, and Monaco in the final with 19 points and 6 rebounds.

 National team career

 Gudurić represented Serbia at the EuroBasket 2017 where they won the silver medal, after losing in the final game to Slovenia.

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
 Gudurić averaged 5.6 points, 1.1 rebounds and 1.1 assists over 7 tournament games.
+He won the bronze medal at the 2024 Summer Olympics with Serbia.